 Dine out with discounts

 When it comes to the theatre and cinema, discount tickets are often available for over 60s.
-For instance, selected Vue Cinemas offer Seniors Cinema Club screenings for the over 60s every Tuesday and Thursday at 11:30am with tickets just £3.05 for standard seating or £4.75 for VIP seats.
-Free hot drinks and biscuits are included in the cost of admission.
-To find out what is playing in your local area, head to myvue.com/offers-competitions/senior-vue.
+For instance, selected Vue Cinemas offer Seniors screenings for the over 60s.
+A free hot drink and a biscuit are included in the cost of admission.
+To find out what is playing in your local area, head to Vue.

-While Odeon Silver Cinema offers cinema tickets from just £3 for those over 55s.
+Odeon Silver Cinema offers cinema tickets from just £3 for those over 55.
 What’s more, you can relax and enjoy free tea, coffee, and biscuits when you arrive, which gives you more time unwind and catch up with friends before the film starts.
-To view screening schedules and buy advance tickets visit odeon.co.uk/silvercinema.
+To view screening schedules and buy advance tickets visit Odeon.

 10 ways to eat well on a budget

 For the culture vultures, most museums offer concessions for senior citizens, while those who enjoy looking round lovely buildings and gardens can find reduced memberships at the National Trust (nationaltrust.org.uk) and English Heritage (english-heritage.org.uk).